Scalby Beck: Industrial history

 The Sea Cut and its banks were used to support all manner of industries.

 Chief amongst these were the four mills that lined the beck, two of which are still extant; one, a former 17th century watermill, which is now a Youth Hostel on the A165 road and the Low Mill at Scalby Mills which is a public house having been converted from a mill by 1854.
+Of the ten watermills on the entire watercourse, seven were downstream of Newby Bridge.

 High Mill, and its associated buildings, still exist as High Mill Farm and are Grade II listed.
 The history of milling on this site goes back to 1609 (though the current building were built in the 1840s).
 High Mill made good use of the increased water flow on Scalby Beck by building a mill race to power its waterwheel.
 The mill race has since been filled in with earth.

 The corn mill that operated as Newby Bridge was opened in the mid 18th century and had closed by the 1950s.
 It received its corn via the railway at Scalby railway station.
 This mill was adjacent to the A165 bridge further downstream from Newby, but was known as Newby Bridge Mill.

 Coastal surveys have identified a Smallpox isolation hospital and a rifle range in the lower reaches of the beck.
 The rifle range was used in the First and Second World Wars.

 Ecology

 When the Sea Cut was drained for repairs in 2014, a colony of 100 Crayfish were removed for safety and then returned to the beck when the remediation works had taken place.

 Many obstacles prevent fish from migrating up the beck (notably the weirs) and steps have been taken to alleviate this problem.
 In autumn 2012, a special fish pass was installed on the weir adjacent to the Burniston Road Bridge (the A165).
 Scalby Beck Angling Club spent £9,000 on the wooden structure which is the same as another successful fish pass installed further up the beck.
 Another barrier to fish migration is the weir at the mouth of the beck.
 There is a concrete pipe which was originally built to carry sewage and deposit it onto the beach further north.
 Apart from high tide, fish migration is very difficult here.

 Scalby Beck provides the only substantial sea trout and salmon spawning area between the River Esk at Whitby and the Humber Estuary.
-Otters have been recorded on the beck, too.
+Otters have also been recorded on the beck.

 The lower reaches of the beck have been notified as a Site of Importance for Nature Conservation (SINC).